-Figure 1-Asset management process
+Figure 1 - Asset Management Process

-The diagram Figure 1, above outlines the asset management process showing the decisions that need to be considered and the effect they will have on the future of the asset.
+Figure 1 above outlines the asset management process showing the decisions that need to be considered and the effect they will have on the future of the asset.
 This is fed back into the process as an aid to future decision making and continuous improvement.